Large-Scale Hypervisor Monitoring

 The monitoring script is extremely efficient.
 There is:

-- A wealth of information on guest (customer) servers, nearly ‘for free’.
+- A wealth of information and statistics on guest (customer) servers, nearly ‘for free’.

 - No need to install anything on guest servers, and host servers just need the monitoring script.